 Whether you’re a gamer who needs something easy to set up a team chat with, or you’ve unexpectedly found yourself confined to Zoom calls for almost a year, you’ve probably tried to figure out a decent communication setup.
 However, it’s daunting to buy a microphone, an interface, and a nice pair of headphones, and figure out how to configure it all—it can be expensive too.
 Conversely, gaming headsets are cheap, include headphones and a mic, and most of time they’re relatively simple to use.

 Most of the time, if you just plug a headset into your computer it’ll work on a basic level.
 You normally can’t tinker around too much from the hardware alone, which is okay for some.
 However, if you want a little more control than a single volume dial can offer, you’ll need to install an app.
 Here’s what you need to know.

-Editor’s note: This post was updated on September 15, 2021 to include more details on the Nintendo Switch Bluetooth compatibility, and also an entry about Roccat NEON.
+Editor’s note: This post was updated on September 15, 2022 to include a section on the Sony INZONE Hub app.